dbklim/StressRNN/README.md

 - added a [default exception dictionary](https://github.com/Desklop/StressRNN/blob/master/stressrnn/exception_dictionary.txt) based on the "Grammatical dictionary" by A. A. Zaliznyak from http://odict.ru/ (supplied with the package)
 - compiled all regular expressions to improve performance
 - code refactoring was performed
+- added support for TensorFlow v2.X
+- optimization of work speed: added work with neural network in batch mode (speeds up work by 1.5-2 times)
+- optimization of work speed: added predict using ONNX Runtime (increases work speed of model by 10-30 times on the CPU)

 These changes allow you to use this package in projects such as speech synthesis, without any changes, "out of the box".